apache/dubbo/README.md

 ```

 ### Microservice solution
 It's highly recommend to start your microservice application with the Spring Boot Starter provided by Dubbo.
-Followed by a bunch of useful spring boot starters ready for you to enable service discovery, observability, tracing, etc. For more details please check our [5 minutes quick guide](https://dubbo.apache.org/zh-cn/overview/quickstart/microservice).
+Followed by a bunch of useful spring boot starters ready for you to enable features like service discovery, observability, tracing, etc. For more details please check our [5 minutes quick guide](https://dubbo.apache.org/zh-cn/overview/quickstart/microservice).

 `application.yml` configuration file
 ```yaml